 Daktronics, Inc. (DAKT) Investor Alert: Robbins LLP Reminds Shareholders of Class Action Against Daktronics, Inc.

-/EIN News/ -- SAN DIEGO, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Daktronics, Inc. (NASDAQ: DAKT) securities between March 10, 2022 and December 6, 2022, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Daktronics, Inc. DAKT securities between March 10, 2022 and December 6, 2022, for violations of the Securities Exchange Act of 1934.
 Daktronics designs and manufactures electronic scoreboards, programmable display systems, and large screen video displays for sporting, commercial, and transportation applications.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Daktronics, Inc. Shareholders who want to act as lead plaintiff for the class must file their papers by February 21, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.